How to ask me a question? Send me an email RobertsforCD2@gmail.com

 Kate Brown at Willamette University.

 Wake me up when this is over but the apologies and poor me’isms start just a few minutes in.
 No mentions of personal responsibility, self reliance or all the hard work she went through to become a successful woman and Attorney.
-This is the kind of stuff that makes my head want to explode and ps Attorneys always make a good living regardless of their gender.. not buying that excuse.
+This is the kind of stuff that makes my head want to explode and ps Attorneys always make a good living regardless of their gender.. cry me a river.

 How do you feel about Oregon’s Wolves?

 As an animal lover and environmentalist I think they’re fantastic.
-Fortunately they belong to the people of the state and as a federal employee I would have no say in how they’re handled.
+Fortunately they belong to the people of the state and as a federal employee I would have little to say in how they’re handled.
+Although they’re managed by the USFW we need to let them be ruled by the laws of the state and the people they belong to.
+No different than how we have to apply the states laws on federal lands to the preservation of the spotted owl.
 I do believe there is an issue between the state and ranchers who’s livestock sometimes turns into their feed-stock.
 These ranchers need to be appropriately compensated for their losses because the value of a Wolf to the community is priceless, the value of a cow can easily be put into fair dollar numbers and the amounts they’re being reimbursed with are not fair nor are they properly expedient.
 Lets not gip the ranchers and pay them what they’re owed for their property so they in turn don’t take on an adversarial role towards a wild animal that does what its supposed to do.

 What are your feelings on Racism?